How to Do Chair Pose

 - Notice also if your torso begins to collapse forward, and instead keep your chest slightly lifted and your collarbone broad.
 Firm up the low belly to create a sense of tone.

 - Allow your tailbone to point straight down toward the ground and maintain length along your spine.

-- Hold the pose for 5 full, deep breaths.
+- Hold the pose for five full, deep breaths.
 To come out of the pose, straighten your legs on an inhale, and bring your arms to your sides on an exhale; alternately, use an exhale to fold forward into Uttanasana for a more passive exit.

 - Feel free to explore your edges in this pose by bringing your big toes together to touch and your heels slightly apart, or by bringing your palms together to touch.

-- Practicing Chair pose at a wall is a great way to develop the strength and stamina required to come into the pose with integrity.
+- Practicing Chair Pose at a wall is a great way to develop the strength and stamina required to come into the pose with integrity.
 To do so, bring your back to rest against a wall and step your feet approximately a foot and a half away from the wall (depending on how long your legs are).
-Keep your feet parallel and hip-distance apart.
+Keep your feet parallel and hip distance apart.
 Begin to bend your knees and slide your back down the wall until your knees are bent to 90 degrees.
 Hold here for as long as feels comfortable for your body, then press into your feet to straighten your legs and slide back up the wall.

 - For an added challenge, turn up the heat in your legs by placing a block lengthwise between your thighs and squeezing the block as you hold the pose.